rust-vmm/rust-vmm-ci/README.md

 - **devel**: this is the recommended profile for running the integration tests on a local development machine.
-- **ci** (default option): this is the profile used when running the integration tests as part of the the Continuous Integration (CI).
+- **ci** (default option): this is the profile used when running the integration tests as part of the Continuous Integration (CI).

 The test profiles are applicable to [`pytest`](https://docs.pytest.org/en/latest/), the integration test framework